 Topics on DITA are established with a definitive structure.
 This ensures that the topics, particularly the ones created by different writers, remain consistent.
 A sample topic could include the following:

 - Things the User Should Know or Have Before Performing the Task (Pre-Requisite Information)

 - The Anticipated Outcome Upon Completing the Task

 - What the User Must Do Once They’ve Completed the Task (the Post-Requisites)

 The beauty of DITA is that the degree to which you follow that structure is up to you.
 Some topics will not need all of these components, and in other cases, you might include the title and the steps while leaving the pre and post requisites for the topic developer to address.

 There are three general types of topics, and they each come with their own unique structure and ways of being enforced.
 Concept topics are generally used for information that is a broad overview or complex material requiring in-depth explanation.
 If you’re giving information about how to perform a specific task, you should use the aptly named task topic.
 If you’re dealing with complex information like command syntaxes, specifications for a system, and part numbers, you would need to use a reference topic.

 DITA might sound a bit daunting at first, but it really isn’t that scary once you get the hang of it.
-If you have a basic understanding of how to code for HTML, DITA should appear at least a little familiar.
+If you have a basic understanding of how to code for HTML or even Flash, DITA should appear at least a little familiar.
 Just as with HTML coding, with DITA, brackets are used to enclose Element tags.
 They also use the same symbol to indicate closing tags.